Sydney-Informatics-Hub/hello-nextflow-2025/docs/part2/01_salmon_idx.md

 Nextflow supports
 [multiple container runtimes](https://www.nextflow.io/docs/latest/container.html#).
-In this workshop, we'll be demonstrating the value containers can bring to your workflow by using Docker.
+In this workshop, we'll be demonstrating the value containers can bring to your workflow by using Singularity.

 ??? tip "Tip: different tools for different purposes"

-    In this workshop, we're using Docker to run containers.
-However, for some systems like HPC where you won't have administrative access to your environment, other options like Singularity/Apptainer will be more suitable.
+    In this workshop, we're using Singularity to run containers.
+You may have heard of another container technology before: Docker.
+    Both Singularity and Docker work in similar ways to encapuslate tools within an environment to ensure reproducibility.
+    However, Docker has certain administrative access requirements that make it unsuitable for some systems like HPCs.
+For this reason, we will be working with Singularity.

     You don't have to write your own containers to run in your workflow.
 There are many container repositories out there.
 We highly recommend using